jochemboon/fizzbuzz_cpp/README.md

 # FizzBuzz in C++
-An imlpementation of FizzBuzz in C++.
+An implementation of FizzBuzz in C++.